Genitourinary Malignancies - Board Review Summary

 | HORRAD | No OS benefit overall | Older negative study, especially in higher-volume disease |

-| STOPCAP | Approximate 7% 3-year OS gain for men with <5 bone mets | Memorize this number |
+| STOPCAP | Approximate 7% 3-year OS gain for men with <5 bone metastases | Memorize this number |

-| PEACE-1 | RT to prostate improved rPFS and delayed serious GU events, but not OS in the abiraterone era | RT still matters, but its main value is no longer purely survival |
+| PEACE-1 | RT to prostate improved rPFS and delayed serious GU events, but not OS in the abiraterone era | RT still matters, but its value includes local-event prevention |

 Metastasis-Directed RT